This award is for one year of post-graduate study in the Republic of Ireland or Northern Ireland. You must be under the age of 30 and a U.S. citizen.

 Required Campus Deadline

-Whether or not you turned in a priority application, a complete Mitchell application must be submitted to us in order to be considered for University of Illinois endorsement (a requirement to move forward in the competition).
+A complete Mitchell application must be submitted to us in order to be considered for University of Illinois endorsement (a requirement to move forward in the competition).
 Based on your submittal, including grade reports that we will provide, and an interview, a University of Illinois Scholarships Selection Committee will determine your endorsement.
 The university will endorse those candidates the committee feels have the potential to be Mitchell Scholars; up to a handful of applicants will receive this endorsement (there is no limit on the number of endorsements, but the committee is quite judicious).
-We may also offer some feedback on your application, based on comments from committee members.
+We may also offer some feedback on portions of your application, based on comments from committee members.

 Required information includes: